 To date, 110 residents and patients have been safely discharged from the COVID Treatment and Recovery Unit back to their unit or to their homes in the community.
 We look forward to more positive outcomes!

 Communication with families

 Ensuring that our families are up-to-date with what is happening with their loved ones and in our facility is an important priority.
 We continue to share information via email, phone calls, our website, and social media channels.
 Through these communications, family members are able to stay in touch and informed.

 Safety Measures in Place

-- Screening procedure for staff: We implemented a new screening procedure for all staff reporting to work, which includes temperature checks twice daily, performed by a staff nurse and checking for signs of illness including cough, fever, sore throat, runny nose, and/or shortness of breath.
-If staff show any symptoms they are sent home to be quarantined;
+- Screening procedure for staff: All staff have their temperature checked daily, performed by a staff nurse who also checks for signs of illness.
+If staff show any symptoms, they are sent home to be quarantined.

 - Our clinical team meets at least twice per day to review the latest CDC data and clinical findings so that we are well prepared should any of our residents become ill.

 Because of the state directive to close our campus to visitors, all New York State (NYS) Certified Long Term Care Ombudsmen will provide “virtual” visiting by phone, email and other web-based technologies.
 The Ombudsman Program will continue to respond to and investigate complaints brought forth by resident or family members.
 Residents wishing to contact the state LTC Ombudsman may call the new helpline number: (914) 500-3406.